About the Initiative

 To ensure that this program is both transparent and accountable, Participants asked Ad Standards, the industry's independent self-regulatory body, to administer the Children's Advertising Initiative.

-This principle also applies to advertising primarily directed to children on:
+This principle also applies to advertising that is primarily directed to children in the following media:

-- mobile media such as cell phones, PDAs and through word of mouth where advertising on those media is primarily directed to children under 12.
+- mobile media such as cell phones, smart phones, tablets, other personal digital devices and through word of mouth3 where advertising on those media is primarily directed to children under 12.

 - Campbell Company of Canada